 4. Beta Products

 4.1.
 Beta releases of a Product (Beta Products) allow Authorised Users to use and evaluate pre-release Products before that Product is commercially available.
 Beta Products may contain errors or inaccuracies and may not function in the same manner as commercially available Products.
-With respect to Beta Products, the Customer acknowledges and agrees that the Beta Product is provided on an “as is” basis without any warranty of any kind.
-Seequent is under no obligation to provide support for the use of a Beta Product.
+With respect to Beta Products, the Customer acknowledges and agrees that (notwithstanding any provision to the contrary herein) the Beta Product is provided on an “as is” basis without any warranty of any kind.
+Bentley is under no obligation to provide support for the use of a Beta Product.

 5.Support and Maintenance

 5.1.
-Except where the Customer has entered into a Contract for the purchase of a right to access and use Product on a perpetual Licence or for a Beta Product and subject to any supplementary terms that apply to any Third Party Product distributed by Seequent, software Products include the right to receive Support and Maintenance for the term specified in the Contract.
+Where the Customer has entered into a Contract for the purchase of a right to access and use a Product on a subscription basis, the software Products include the right to receive Support and Maintenance for the term specified in the Contract.

 5.3.
-Seequent has no obligation to permit a Customer to purchase Support and Maintenance with respect to any Product Licenced on a perpetual basis and where the Customer has allowed their Support and Maintenance to lapse for any period such that they have not paid for Support and Maintenance on a continual basis since the commencement of the relevant Licence.
-In such circumstances, the Customer may be required to make payment for the lapsed periods or purchase a new Licence.
-Without limitation to the foregoing, where a Customer has entered into a Contract for the purchase of a GeoStudio Product on a perpetual Licence, the Geoslope Annual Maintenance Policy applies.
+Bentley has no obligation to permit a Customer to purchase Support and Maintenance with respect to any Product Licenced on a perpetual basis and where the Customer has allowed their Support and Maintenance to lapse for any such period that they have not paid for Support and Maintenance on a continual basis since the commencement of the relevant Licence.
+In such circumstances, the Customer may be required to make payment for the lapsed periods or a new Licence.
+Without limitation to the foregoing, where a Customer has entered into a Contract for the purchase for a GeoStudio Product on a perpetual Licence, the Geoslope Annual Maintenance Policy applies.

 6. Systems Requirements

 6.1.
-Seequent will publish or otherwise provide a statement of its system requirements which describe the minimum hardware and software requirements the Customer’s systems must meet to access and use Products.
-The Customer is responsible for ensuring that its hardware and software meet at least the minimum standards of Seequent’s system requirements and will be responsible for any costs associated with meeting these requirements.
+Bentley will publish or otherwise provide a statement of its system requirements which describe the minimum hardware and software requirements the Customer’s systems must meet to access and use Products.
+The Customer is responsible for ensuring that its hardware and software meet at least the minimum standards of Bentley’s system requirements and will be responsible for any costs associated with meeting these requirements.

 6.2.
-Seequent expressly reserves the right to update unilaterally or change the system requirements as it maintains and develops Products.
-Seequent will provide the Customer with the appropriate notification of important changes to the system requirements during development, such as when a new Product version is released.
+Bentley expressly reserves the right to update unilaterally or change the system requirements as it maintains and develops Products.
+Bentley will provide the Customer with the appropriate notification of important changes to the system requirements during development, such as when a new Product version is released.

 8. Intellectual Property

 8.2.
-The Customer must promptly provide Seequent with written notice if the Customer has knowledge of a claim or the likelihood of a claim by a third party against the Customer that the Customer’s use of the Products infringes that third party’s intellectual property rights.
-If any Product becomes or, in Seequent’s opinion, is likely to become the subject of any injunction preventing its use as contemplated herein, Seequent may in relation to commercial release versions of any Product, at its option:
+The Customer must promptly provide Bentley with written notice if the Customer has knowledge of a claim or the likelihood of a claim by a third party against the Customer that the Customer’s use of the Products infringes that third party’s intellectual property rights.
+If any Product becomes, or, in Bentley’s opinion, is likely to become the subject of any injunction preventing its use as contemplated herein, Bentley may in relation to commercial release versions of any Product, at its option:

 a. obtain the right for the Customer to continue using the affected Products; or